 Overall Compressed Air Plumbing

-When water condenses in your compressed air lines, (it is almost inevitable that it will) that water can be removed from your air lines through sensible plumbing rather than it flowing into your end applications and causing all sorts of problems.
-Get the water out before it gets to your air tools, your air valves and your cylinder / actuators, and there’s no more problem.
+When water condenses in your compressed air lines, (it is almost inevitable that it will) it can be removed from your air lines through sensible plumbing rather than it flowing into your end applications and causing all sorts of problems.
+Get the water out before it gets to your air tools, your air valves and your cylinder or actuators, and there’s you have eliminated problem.

 I recommended earlier that as the air exits the compressor receiver, that it should flow through an appropriately sized compressed air filter and then straight up to the ceiling in the plant.
 Rather than using an elbow to turn the line up, consider installing a Tee.